 C. 502 Bad Gateway

-• This error can happen when one server is helping another, and something goes wrong.
+- This error can occur when one server is assisting another, and something goes wrong.

-• It’s bad for SEO, so you should fix it quickly.
+- It’s bad for SEO, so you should fix it quickly.
 Try reloading the page, clearing your browser history, and turning off any special settings.
-If that doesn’t work, check your DNS settings or ask your hosting company especially for help.
+If that doesn’t work, check your DNS settings or ask your hosting company for help, especially.

-• It won’t affect your search engine ranking, but it’s frustrating for visitors.
-You can try turning off your website’s plugins, changing to a basic website design, or checking if your server needs more resources.
+- It won’t affect your search engine ranking, but it’s frustrating for visitors.
+You can turn off your website’s plugins, switch to a basic design, or check whether your server needs more resources.
 If none of these work, talk to your hosting company.

 E. 504 Gateway Timeout

-• This error is like the 502 error and happens when servers have trouble talking to each other.
+- This error is similar to the 502 error and occurs when servers have trouble communicating with each other.

-• It can hurt your SEO so try to reload the page, turn off special settings in your browser, and check your DNS settings.
-You can also disable your content delivery network (CDN) for a while.
-If none of these steps fix the issue, get in touch with your hosting company.
+- It can hurt your SEO, so try reloading the page, turning off special browser settings, and checking your DNS settings.
+You can also temporarily disable your content delivery network (CDN).
+If none of these steps resolves the issue, contact your hosting company.

 4. Memory Limit Error